 Dear parent,

-I am sorry to report that, despite meeting and creating a behaviour contract, has continued to misbehave.
+I am sorry to report that, despite meeting and creating a behaviour contract,hat

-would now benefit from a structured approach to help improve their behaviou
+would now benefit from a structured approach to help improve their behaviour

 in school.

-I would be grateful if you could attend a meeting with the headteacher, the special educational needs co- ordinator and myself, to discuss how we can best support your child in improving their behaviour.
+I would be grateful if you could attend a meeting with the headteacher, the special educational needs co ordinator and myself, to discuss how we can best support your child in improving their behaviour.

 Insert details of the meeting time, date and location, as necessary, or how to contact the school to arrange the

 meeting.
 Yours sincerely,

 Class teacher name:

 Class teacher signature:

 Date: